 We were among the first to include women in all levels of leadership, including ordination.
-We’ve had a few special days and programs related to women’s equality, including the Women’s March, (click here for a video), an intergenerational conversation on How To Respect Women, and most recently gathered for a day of program and conversation at the Day Without Women.
+We’ve had a few special days and programs related to women’s equality, including the Women’s March, (click here for a video), an intergenerational conversation on How To Respect Women, gathered for a day of program and conversation at the Day Without Women, e

-We’ve been consistently welcoming of gay and lesbian people for decades.
+We’ve been consistently welcoming of gay and lesbian and transgender people for decades,

 Current Justice activities we are involved in include working for Gun Safety and Violence Prevention, for Climate Justice, and our work as tutors at Galtier Elementary School.

-We just started our own Little Free Pantry, which is like the Little Free Libraries you may have heard of, but this one is stocked with food, household goods, and toiletries.
+We have our own Little Free Pantry, which is like the Little Free Libraries you may have heard of, but this one is stocked with food, household goods, and toiletries.
 People take what they need when they need it, and leave what they think others might need.

-Partnerships we happily participate in include Bonne Nouvelle School in Bigonet Haiti, First Nations Kitchen in Minneapolis, Interfaith Power and Light, and Interfaith Action of Greater St. Paul, and Neighborhood Network for Seniors
+Partnerships we happily participate in include First Nations Kitchen in Minneapolis, Interfaith Power and Light, and Interfaith Action of Greater St. Paul, and Neighborhood Network for Seniors.

 St. Mary’s Episcopal Church, St Paul, MN